 Alaska Sales Tax Calculator

-Free Alaska sales tax calculator for 2026.
-Alaska has 0% state sales tax, but local taxes may apply (avg 1.82%).
-See what taxes apply and what doesn't.
-No sign-up required.
+Free Alaska sales tax calculator 2026.
+0% state sales tax, local avg 1.82%.
+No sign-up.

 How Alaska Sales Tax Works